HMS York (1807): Service history

 HMS York was one of many British warships ordered after they were most needed.
 Although the major naval battles of the Napoleonic Wars had already occurred by the time of her launching, York was employed on some notable campaigns.

 After her launch, York was under the command of Captain Robert Barton, and as part of Sir Samuel Hood's squadron, she participated in the occupation of Madeira.

 In 1809, York was on the West India Station, and was involved in the capture of Martinique.
 In April a strong French squadron arrived at the Îles des Saintes, south of Guadeloupe.
 There they were blockaded until 14 April, when a British force under Major-General Frederick Maitland and Captain Philip Beaver in Acasta, invaded and captured the islands.
 York was among the naval vessels that shared in the proceeds of the capture of the islands.

 In July–August 1809 York was involved in the disastrous landings at Walcheren.
 York was later with the Mediterranean Squadron off Toulon.

 On 17 December 1813 York captured Marie Antoinette.

 Fate

 In 1819, York entered Portsmouth harbour, where she was stripped of her masts and guns, and converted into a prison ship.
 HMS York is best remembered in this state, thanks to a contemporary drawing by Edward William Cooke, which shows her fully converted, and with laundry above her decks where sails once would have been.
 She would have typically contained approximately 500 convicts.

-After many years at this harbour service, she was finally broken up in March 1854.
+After many years in this harbour service, she was broken up in March 1854.